vivarium-collective/vivarium-core/doc/guides/compartments.rst

 How Processes Define Ports
 ==========================

-A process specifies its port names in its ``ports_schema`` function.
+A process specifies its port names in its :py:meth:`vivarium.core.process.Process.ports_schema` method.
 For example, the :py:class:`vivarium.processes.tree_mass.TreeMass` schema is created like this:

 .. code-block:: python